UWA Law Review

 Publishing schedule

 In 2015 the UWA Law Review became a digital only publication.
-It is published at least twice annually with a thematic issue, alternating with a general issue.
+It is generally published twice annually, with a thematic issue alternating with a general issue.
+Time-sensitive articles may be published in advance.

 Two law students